hwayne/hacker-test-history/README.md

 device that, when attached to a phone, would prevent the associated drop in voltage and thus prevent the call from being billed.

 ####  01FC Can you name all of the 'colors' of boxes?
+(01FD ... and their associated functions?)

-There were many "colors" of boxes, like the black box above.
-Common ones included the aforementioned black box, the red box, the green box, and the blue box.
+Other devices were often constructed to manipulate the phone network.

-####  01FD ... and their associated functions?
+By analogy with the black box above, they were often named after colors.

-Common colors of "boxes" in the phreaking community:
+Common colors of "boxes" in the phreaking community included:

 - black - prevent incoming calls from being billed
 - blue - simulated a telephone operator's console